gcharang/KomodoPlatform-wiki/Installing-and-Using-Komodo-Platform-(barterDEX).md

 ./setpassphrase
 ./setpassphrase
 ```
 And, don't close it.
 Open a new terminal window to issue all other scripts/API calls from next.
 Get all available api list by typing `./help` inside `~/SuperNET/iguana/dexscripts` dir.
 You can see all scripts available for you to modify, test and use.
+Check the [barterDEX API Summary](https://github.com/KomodoPlatform/KomodoPlatform/wiki/BarterDEX-API-Summary-by-Category) for more info.
 Just run them in this terminal.

 #### Stopping `killing marketmaker` / Close the app